felipefialho/css-components/README.md

 ## Contributing

-Please read this [Coding Style](https://github.com/LFeh/coding-style/) for [Issues](https://github.com/LFeh/css-components/issues) and coding standards.
+Please read this [Coding Style](https://github.com/LFeh/coding-style/) for [Issues](https://github.com/LFeh/css-components/issues), pull requests and coding standards.

 All changes must be made in `/dev` folder.
 The CSS should be modified using the **LESS** preprocessor.